Touch and holding for sick or premature babies in the NICU

 Quiet humming or singing during kangaroo care is a great combination if your baby can cope with multiple forms of stimulation.

 You’ll need to check with your baby’s nurse or doctor before doing kangaroo care.
-Some very tiny or ill premature babies can’t have kangaroo care if they need lots of monitors and other equipment.
+Some very tiny or ill babies can’t have kangaroo care if they need a lot of monitors and other equipment.
 Kangaroo care also won’t do as much good if your baby is stressed.

 Most hospitals encourage kangaroo care.
 But in some hospitals the staff might not suggest it, so you might need to ask your baby’s nurse.
 It’s a good idea to work with your baby’s nurse to have kangaroo care as part of your baby’s care plan.

-Kangaroo care can help you become sensitive to and understand your premature baby’s signals.
+Kangaroo care can help you become sensitive to and understand your baby’s signals.
 This is all part of bonding with your baby.
-It can also help you adapt to the premature birth experience.
+It can also help you adapt to the birth experience.